Skip to main content

 In GA4, the Model comparison report lets you see conversions under different attribution models.
 Compare "Last click" to "First click" and "Linear."
 The difference between last-click organic revenue and first-click organic revenue tells you how much hidden value your content is generating.

-Most ecommerce stores find that content is involved in 30-50% more conversions than last-touch attribution shows.
-That's not a rounding error — it's potentially thousands of dollars in underreported revenue.
+Most ecommerce stores find that content appears in substantially more conversions than last-touch attribution shows.
+That gap is not a rounding error โ€” it represents real revenue that content introduced but didn't close, leaving it invisible in simple channel reports.

 The simple content ROI formula